SILC: Improving Vision Language Pretraining with Self-Distillation: Experiments.

 \subsection{Open-Vocabulary Semantic Segmentation.}

 Open Vocabulary Semantic Segmentation aims to develop segmentation models that can segment novel classes beyond the training vocabulary.
-Most of the recent methods in this area rely on a pretrained CLIP due to its open-vocabulary capabilities and adapt it for segmentation task.
-To evaluate the open vocabulary segmentation potential of \ours, we take the current state-of-the-art model CAT-Seg~\citep{cho2023cat} and replace the CLIP model used by the authors with \ours.
+Most recent methods in this area rely on a pretrained CLIP due to its open-vocabulary capabilities and adapt it for segmentation task.
+To evaluate the open vocabulary segmentation potential of \ours{}, we take the current state-of-the-art model CAT-Seg~\citep{cho2023cat} and replace the CLIP model used by the authors with \ours{}.
 The models are trained on COCO-Stuff-164k with 172 classes and tested on unseen datasets with different vocabularies: ADE-20k with 847 or 150 classes (A-847/A-150), Pascal Context (PC-459/PC-59), and Pascal VOC (VOC-20/VOC-21).

-From Table~\ref{tab:ovseg}, we observe that \ours significantly improves on CLIP.
-In fact, \ours-B/16 performs on par with the much bigger CLIP-G/14 on the three most challenging test datasets A-847, PC-459 and A-150.
-The observed improvements of \ours also transfer to the larger ViT-L variant, where CAT-Seg with SILC-L/16 outperforms CAT-Seg with CLIP-L/14 on all datasets by a significant margin.
+From Table~\ref{tab:ovseg}, we observe that \ours{} significantly improves over CLIP~\cite{clip}.
+In fact, SILC-C-B/16 performs on par with the much bigger CLIP-G/14 on the three most challenging test datasets A-847, PC-459 and A-150.
+Moreover, we observe that while \oursig{} performed slightly worse than \ourclip{} in zero-shot segmentation, it achieves slightly better performance when trained for open vocabulary segmentation.
+SILC-S-B/16 further improve on the performance of SILC-C-B/16.
+The observed improvements of \ourclip{} also transfer to the larger ViT-L variant, where CAT-Seg with SILC-C-L/16 outperforms CAT-Seg with CLIP-L/14 on all datasets by a significant margin.
 In particular, it achieves more than +4 mIOU improvement on the challenging A-847, PC-459, and A-150.
 SILC-L/16 even significantly outperforms the much bigger CLIP-G/14 on all tested datasets.
-The improvements of \ours over CLIP are also reflected in the qualitative examples in Fig.~\ref{fig:qualitatives_ovseg}.
-We observe that \ours better distinguishes semantically similar classes such as grandstand/building, field/grass, runway/road, grandstand/chair, and sign/metal.
-Further, it improves segmentation in difficult cases (such as the paintings) and better handles transparent segments (such as windowpane).
+The improvements of \ourclip{} over CLIP are also reflected in the qualitative examples in Fig.~\ref{fig:qualitatives_ovseg}.
+We observe that \ourclip{} better distinguishes semantically similar classes such as grandstand/building, field/grass, runway/road and grandstand/chair.
+Further, it improves segmentation in difficult cases and better handles transparent segments as shown in supplementary.
+Results on additional WebLI models are also provided in supplementary with similar conclusions.